araitmonter/araitmonter/README.md

 ### Hello world!  </>

-M name is Arait!
+My name is Arait!
 I’m a FullStack Developer living in Mexico City experienced in building responsive, accessible websites and web applications using JavaScript, jQuery, Firebase and React.
 As a recent Generation Bootcamp graduate, I’m looking to expand my portfolio and collaborate on something new.

 💻 Java Developer Jr. at Gamexpress